-Improve availability of your application with Azure Advisor
+Improve the reliability of your application by using Azure Advisor

 Azure Advisor helps you ensure and improve the continuity of your business-critical applications.
-You can get high availability recommendations by Advisor from the High Availability tab of the Advisor dashboard.
+You can get reliability recommendations from Advisor on the Reliability tab of the Advisor dashboard.

-Advisor can identify if your Virtual Machine might be running a version of Check Point image that has been known to lose network connectivity in the event of a platform servicing operation.
-Advisor recommendation will help you upgrade to a newer version of the image that addresses this issue.
-This will ensure business continuity through better network connectivity.
+Advisor can identify whether your virtual machine is running a version of the Check Point image that has been known to lose network connectivity during platform servicing operations.
+The Advisor recommendation will help you upgrade to a newer version of the image that addresses this problem.
+This check will ensure business continuity through better network connectivity.

 Ensure application gateway fault tolerance

 This recommendation ensures the business continuity of mission-critical applications that are powered by application gateways.
-Advisor identifies application gateway instances that are not configured for fault tolerance, and it suggests remediation actions that you can take.
-Advisor identifies medium or large single-instance application gateways, and it recommends adding at least one more instance.
-It also identifies single- or multi-instance small application gateways and recommends migrating to medium or large SKUs.
-Advisor recommends these actions to ensure that your application gateway instances are configured to satisfy the current SLA requirements for these resources.
+Advisor identifies application gateway instances that aren't configured for fault tolerance.
+It then suggests remediation actions that you can take.
+Advisor identifies medium or large single-instance application gateways and recommends adding at least one more instance.
+It also identifies single-instance and multiple-instance small application gateways and recommends migrating them to medium or large SKUs.
+Advisor recommends these actions to ensure your application gateway instances are configured to satisfy the current SLA requirements for these resources.

 Protect your virtual machine data from accidental deletion

 Setting up virtual machine backup ensures the availability of your business-critical data and offers protection against accidental deletion or corruption.
-Advisor identifies virtual machines where backup is not enabled, and it recommends enabling backup.
+Advisor identifies virtual machines where backup isn't enabled and recommends enabling backup.

-Ensure you have access to Azure cloud experts when you need it
+Ensure you have access to Azure experts when you need it

-When running a business-critical workload, it's important to have access to technical support when needed.
-Advisor identifies potential business-critical subscriptions that do not have technical support included in their support plan and recommends upgrading to an option that includes technical support.
+When you're running a business-critical workload, it's important to have access to technical support when you need it.
+Advisor identifies potential business-critical subscriptions that don't have technical support included in their support plans.
+It recommends upgrading to an option that includes technical support.

-Create Azure Service Health alerts to be notified when Azure issues affect you
+Create Azure Service Health alerts to be notified when Azure problems affect you

-We recommend setting up Azure Service Health alerts to be notified when Azure service issues affect you.
-Azure Service Health is a free service that provides personalized guidance and support when you are impacted by an Azure service issue.
-Advisor identifies subscriptions that do not have alerts configured and recommends creating one.
+We recommend setting up Azure Service Health alerts so you're notified when Azure service problems affect you.
+Azure Service Health is a free service that provides personalized guidance and support when you're affected by an Azure service problem.
+Advisor identifies subscriptions that don't have alerts configured and recommends configuring them.

 Configure Traffic Manager endpoints for resiliency

-Traffic Manager profiles with more than one endpoint experience higher availability if any given endpoint fails.
+Azure Traffic Manager profiles with more than one endpoint experience higher availability if any given endpoint fails.
 Placing endpoints in different regions further improves service reliability.
-Advisor identifies Traffic Manger profiles where there is only one endpoint and recommends adding at least one more endpoint in another region.
+Advisor identifies Traffic Manger profiles where there's only one endpoint and recommends adding at least one more endpoint in another region.

-If all endpoints in a Traffic Manager profile that is configured for proximity routing are in the same region, users from other regions may experience connection delays.
+If all endpoints in a Traffic Manager profile that's configured for proximity routing are in the same region, users from other regions might experience connection delays.
 Adding or moving an endpoint to another region will improve overall performance and provide better availability if all endpoints in one region fail.
 Advisor identifies Traffic Manager profiles configured for proximity routing where all the endpoints are in the same region.
 It recommends adding or moving an endpoint to another Azure region.

 Enable soft delete on your storage account so that deleted blobs transition to a soft deleted state instead of being permanently deleted.
 When data is overwritten, a soft deleted snapshot is generated to save the state of the overwritten data.
-Using soft delete allows you to recover if there are accidental deletions or overwrites.
-Advisor identifies Azure Storage accounts that don't have soft delete enabled and suggests you enable it.
+Using soft delete allows you to recover from accidental deletions or overwrites.
+Advisor identifies Azure storage accounts that don't have soft delete enabled and suggests that you enable it.

 Configure your VPN gateway to active-active for connection resiliency

-In active-active configuration, both instances of a VPN gateway will establish S2S VPN tunnels to your on-premises VPN device.
-When a planned maintenance event or unplanned event happens to one gateway instance, traffic will be switched over to the other active IPsec tunnel automatically.
-Azure Advisor will identify VPN gateways that are not configured as active-active and suggest that you configure them for high availability.
+In active-active configuration, both instances of a VPN gateway establish S2S VPN tunnels to your on-premises VPN device.
+When a planned maintenance event or unplanned event happens to one gateway instance, traffic is automatically switched to the other active IPsec tunnel.
+Azure Advisor identifies VPN gateways that aren't configured as active-active and suggests that you configure them for high availability.

 Use production VPN gateways to run your production workloads

-Azure Advisor will check for any VPN gateways that are a Basic SKU and recommend that you use a production SKU instead.
-The Basic SKU is designed for development and testing purposes.
-Production SKUs offer a higher number of tunnels, BGP support, active-active configuration options, custom Ipsec/IKE policy, and higher stability and availability.
+Azure Advisor checks for any VPN gateways that use a Basic SKU and recommends that you use a production SKU instead.
+The Basic SKU is designed for development and testing.
+Production SKUs offer:

 Repair invalid log alert rules

-Configure consistent indexing mode on your Cosmos DB collection
+Configure Consistent indexing mode on your Azure Cosmos DB collection

-Azure Cosmos DB containers configured with Lazy indexing mode may impact the freshness of query results.
-Advisor will detect containers configured this way and recommend switching to Consistent mode.
-Learn more about indexing policies in Cosmos DB
+Configuring Azure Cosmos DB containers with Lazy indexing mode might affect the freshness of query results.
+Advisor detects containers configured this way and recommends switching to Consistent mode.
+Learn more about indexing policies in Azure Cosmos DB.

 Configure your Azure Cosmos DB containers with a partition key

-Azure Advisor will identify Azure Cosmos DB non-partitioned collections that are approaching their provisioned storage quota.
-It will recommend migrating these collections to new collections with a partition key definition so that they can automatically be scaled out by the service.
-Learn more about choosing a partition key
+Azure Advisor identifies Azure Cosmos DB non-partitioned collections that are approaching their provisioned storage quota.
+It recommends that you migrate these collections to new collections with a partition key definition so that they can be automatically scaled out by the service.
+Learn more about choosing a partition key.

-Azure Advisor will identify Azure Cosmos DB accounts that are using old versions of the .NET SDK and recommend upgrading to the latest version from Nuget for the latest fixes, performance improvements, and new feature capabilities.
-Learn more about Cosmos DB .NET SDK
+Azure Advisor identifies Azure Cosmos DB accounts that are using old versions of the .NET SDK.
+It recommends that you upgrade to the latest version from NuGet for the latest fixes, performance improvements, and feature capabilities.
+Learn more about Azure Cosmos DB .NET SDK.

 Upgrade your Azure Cosmos DB Java SDK to the latest version from Maven

-Azure Advisor will identify Azure Cosmos DB accounts that are using old versions of the Java SDK and recommend upgrading to the latest version from Maven for the latest fixes, performance improvements, and new feature capabilities.
-Learn more about Cosmos DB Java SDK
+Azure Advisor identifies Azure Cosmos DB accounts that are using old versions of the Java SDK.
+It recommends that you upgrade to the latest version from Maven for the latest fixes, performance improvements, and feature capabilities.
+Learn more about Azure Cosmos DB Java SDK.

-Azure Advisor will identify Azure Cosmos DB accounts that are using old versions of the Cosmos DB Spark connector and recommend upgrading to the latest version from Maven for the latest fixes, performance improvements, and new feature capabilities.
-Learn more about Cosmos DB Spark connector
+Azure Advisor identifies Azure Cosmos DB accounts that are using old versions of the Azure Cosmos DB Spark connector.
+It recommends that you upgrade to the latest version from Maven for the latest fixes, performance improvements, and feature capabilities.
+Learn more about Azure Cosmos DB Spark connector.

 Enable virtual machine replication

-Virtual machines that do not have replication enabled to another region are not resilient to regional outages.
-Replicating virtual machines reduces any adverse business impact during the time of an Azure region outage.
-Advisor will detect VMs that do not have replication enabled and recommend enabling replication so that in the event of an outage, you can quickly bring up your virtual machines in a remote Azure region.
-Learn more about virtual machine replication
+Virtual machines that don't have replication enabled to another region aren't resilient to regional outages.
+Replicating virtual machines reduces any adverse business impact during Azure region outages.
+Advisor detects VMs on which replication isn't enabled and recommends enabling it.
+When you enable replication, if there's an outage, you can quickly bring up your virtual machines in a remote Azure region.
+Learn more about virtual machine replication.

-On the Advisor dashboard, click the High Availability tab.
+On the Advisor dashboard, select the High Availability tab.

 For more information about Advisor recommendations, see: